shikikan-neko08/kaga-rice/README.md

 * install pywal and move .cache/wal into your .cache directory
 * install [vim-plug](https://github.com/junegunn/vim-plug)
 * copy vimrc into .vim directory
 * manually install the plug by opening vimrc using vim then instal the plugin using :PlugInstall

+To apply and icons The GTK Theme, you can use LXappearance

 # Notes
 * If you are installing this on systemd , don't forget to change the loginctl